scalacenter/scala-3-migration-guide/docs/macros/metaprogramming.md

 title: Metaprogramming in Scala 3
 ---

 The Scala 2 macros are compiler-dependent by design.
-A macros compiled by a version of the compiler cannot be used by another version of the compiler.
+A macro compiled by one version of the compiler cannot be used by another version of the compiler.

 Scala 3 is overcoming this limitation by introducing a new principled approach of metaprogramming.
 While this is an uncontested improvement, it also means that previous macro implementations have to be rewritten from the ground up.